AndreSchakkal/ada-actor-website/README.md

 {% include recognition_ethnicities_3.html %}

 As anticipated, European actors show a noticeable increase in recognition.
 In contrast, Asian actors experience a more modest rise.
 However, the most noteworthy observation is the increase in recognition for African actors, aligning with the years following the conclusion of the Civil Rights Movement in 1968.
 This temporal correlation suggests that the movement may have been a contributing factor to the heightened recognition of African actors.
 Importantly, not only are African actors participating in movies with higher quality and box office revenues, but they are also playing more imortant roles.
+As previously explained, the recognition coefficient is computed by considering the movie's revenue and rating, alongside the importance of the role portrayed by the actor.
 Supporting this claim, the plot below illustrates the evolution of the mean importance of African actors in cinema.

 {% include importance_african.html %}